bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So for this reason, I think it's good to show you what this kind of like trusted setup method looks like.
 So this is what it looks like.
 I'm not going to get into detail, but essentially, instead of having one transaction in the Bitcoin blockchain, you now need two transactions.
-The second one, child pays for parents, the first one and the second one can be RBFed.
+The second one, Child Pays For Parent, the first one and the second one can be RBF'd.
 That's roughly how it works.
 So it's the same thing, it's just more transactions.

 ## USOT DEX Spacechain

-Speaker 0: 00:42:55
+Ruben Somsen: 00:42:55

 So that brings me to kind of a more, I guess, elaborate example, right?
 So I've given you an example here of a minimum viable chain, but that's sort of boring.
 So let me give you a little bit more of a spicy example.
-So this will be a USD tether or whatever, whoever wants to issue USD, can be anyone, kind of a DEX space chain.
+So this will be a USD Tether or whatever, whoever wants to issue USD, can be anyone, kind of a DEX Spacechain.
-So the first thing to note is that, and this is something kind of interesting that Shor's Provost actually mentioned to me, and yeah, I hadn't really realized until he pointed it out, but if you have a space chain that is specialized in existing for the use of one single token, like USD Tether, then you don't actually need to perpetual a one-way pack.
+So the first thing to note is that, and this is something kind of interesting that Sjors Provoost actually mentioned to me, and yeah, I hadn't really realized until he pointed it out, but if you have a spacechain that is specialized in existing for the use of one single token, like USD Tether, then you don't actually need to perpetual a one-way pack.
 Right, it's not perfect in the sense that, okay, so you have this token that's not trustless, so the whole chain is kind of not entirely trustless, but you still have this...
 The way the blockchain moves forward is still completely...
 That part is trustless.
 So there's still a benefit to doing that.
-So in the case of having a USD tether chain, which is really exclusively for that purpose, you don't need the perpetual one-way peg, you just issue use the tether and you use that to pay for fees to to the miners of this chain.
+So in the case of having a USD Tether chain, which is really exclusively for that purpose, you don't need the perpetual one-way peg, you just issue USD Tether and you use that to pay for fees to to the miners of this chain.
-So then one thing you can do is you can create a Bitcoin derivatives covenants and this can be done trustlessly without an oracle And the reason for that is that, as I mentioned before, you, if you run the space chain, you also have to run the Bitcoin blockchain.
+So then one thing you can do is you can create a Bitcoin derivatives covenant and this can be done trustlessly without an oracle and the reason for that is that, as I mentioned before, you, if you run the spacechain, you also have to run the Bitcoin blockchain.
-And what that means is that you can have consensus in the space chain, be dependent on what happens in the Bitcoin blockchain.
+And what that means is that you can have consensus in the spacechain, be dependent on what happens in the Bitcoin blockchain.
 And that's really nice, because that allows us to kind of do something along the lines of a semi, like an atomic swap that is semi-native, but only halfway because it's only on the Bitcoin side.
-And this allows us to create sort of a, you know, it's not quite a two-way peg, but it's a way to have a something that is like the value of Bitcoin inside of this USD tether chain.
+And this allows us to create sort of a, you know, it's not quite a two-way peg, but it's a way to have a something that is like the value of Bitcoin inside of this USD Tether chain.
 So I'll get into the exact details in a second.
-So then once we have this usd tether and we have these Bitcoin derivatives, at that point you can swap them out, you can just trade with those, you can create special trading contracts like what they do in Ethereum or something like that.
+So then once we have this USD Tether and we have these Bitcoin derivatives, at that point you can swap them out, you can just trade with those, you can create special trading contracts like what they do in Ethereum or something like that.
 All that stuff.
-So the Bitcoin derivatives covenants, what does it look like?
+So the Bitcoin derivatives covenant, what does it look like?
 So here you can imagine a contract.
 So this is going to be a transaction, right?
 A contract representing, let's say one Bitcoin.
-And for the current example, let's say one Bitcoin equals $20, 000.
+And for the current example, let's say one Bitcoin equals $20,000.
-So Alice, who is basically the contract facilitator, and normally should receive a fee for that, but we're leaving it out for simplicity, she puts in half a Bitcoin worth of USD tether, so 10k.
+So Alice, who is basically the contract facilitator, and normally should receive a fee for that, but we're leaving it out for simplicity, she puts in half a Bitcoin worth of USD Tether, so 10k.
 And then Bob, who actually wants to have this contract, he wants to have the Bitcoin, so he's the one paying the fee, he puts in 20k.
 And 20k is exactly what one Bitcoin is worth.
 So on the output side, there's 30k in total, obviously.
 So the question is, who gets the 30k and when?
-So the first condition is if Bob receives one Bitcoin on the Bitcoin blockchain and remember like I said this can be verified right The space chain is aware of what happens on the Bitcoin blockchain.
+So the first condition is if Bob receives one Bitcoin on the Bitcoin blockchain and remember like I said this can be verified right
+The space chain is aware of what happens on the Bitcoin blockchain.
 So if this actually happened and Bob received the Bitcoin, then Alice can claim the full 30K.
 So she gets her 10K back and the 20K that was originally the price of the Bitcoin.
 So the second way in which this can end up is there's a timeout.